aaltsys/doc-develop/3_learn/01_bash.rst

 Ok, ready to start learning more?
-Lets talk about Variables
+Let's talk about programs.